Cognitive Ability Tests

 Click on any of the icons above to see more about each type of cognitive ability test.

-- Cognitive ability tests measure problem solving ability using numbers, words and symbols.
+- Cognitive ability tests measure problem-solving ability using numbers, words and symbols.
 All good tests of cognitive ability should be underpinned by widely recognised theory.

 - RightPeople tests several different ability constructs, based on a theory of intelligence now called CHC Theory (Cattell-Horn-Carroll theory of intelligence; McGrew, 2008).

 - CHC Theory combines two similar psychological theories of intelligence: Carrol’s “three-stratum-theory” and Cattell and Horn’s “Theory of Fluid and Crystallized Intelligence” (Gf/Gc theory).
-This is the most widely supported approach to assessing a person’s intelligence.
+This is the most widely supported approach for assessing a person’s intelligence.